Maritime environmental crime: Definitions

 A universally institutionalized definition of environmental crime has not been established, and neither scholars nor International Organizations have so far been able to come up with a fully inclusive and widely accepted definition.
-Despite this, it must be noted that consensus has been reached on a set of fundamental criteria and factors that define the criminal activities.
+Despite this, consensus has been reached on a set of fundamental criteria and factors that define the criminal activities.
 These include violations of environmental regulations, meaning that the actions can be treated as offenses and prosecuted legally; the involvement of major criminal enterprises is also of key importance, as well as the consequences of the actions, hence alterations of maritime wildlife, including both flora and fauna, and the impact of the adjacent contexts.
 These factors provide a robust foundation for gaining a basic understanding of the term, and are extremely important for policy formulation.